BrownCubeSat/ArduinoCore-samd/README.md

 Contributions are always welcome.
 The preferred way to receive code cotribution is by submitting a Pull Request on github.

-## Hourly builds

-This repository is under a Continuos Integration system that every hour checks if there are updates and builds a release for testing (the so called "Hourly builds").

-The hourly builds are available through Boards Manager.
-If you want to install them:
-  1. Open the **Preferences** of the Arduino IDE.
-  2. Add this URL `http://downloads.arduino.cc/Hourly/samd/package_samd-hourly-build_index.json` in the **Additional Boards Manager URLs** field, and click OK.
-  3. Open the **Boards Manager** (menu Tools->Board->Board Manager...)
-  4. Install **Arduino SAMD core - Hourly build**
-  5. Select one of the boards under **SAMD Hourly build XX** in Tools->Board menu
-  6. Compile/Upload as usual

-If you already installed an hourly build and you want to update it with the latest:
-  1. Open the **Boards Manager** (menu Tools->Board->Board Manager...)
-  2. Remove **Arduino SAMD core - Hourly build**
-  3. Install again **Arduino SAMD core - Hourly build**, the Board Manager will download the latest build replacing the old one.

 ## License and credits

-This core has been developed by Arduino LLC in collaboration with Atmel.
+This repository is forked from the upstream Arduino core which is developed by Arduino LLC in collaboration with Atmel.

 ```
   Copyright (c) 2015 Arduino LLC.
 All right reserved.